PJK/wttime/README.md

 ## TODOs

 - add CI
-- make open source
-- push to pypi
 - add parsers for standard timestrings
+- add more output options
+- get more data about format frequency in the wild
 - refactor main to pull out logic and test it
 - add type annotations and start checking

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.